vlkv/hackernoon_article_1/README.md

 Before we begin to directly pass the `[]byte` data to the Wasm module, let's look at some details of memory management of our guest application.
 According to the description of our general approach, we need to
-- allocate a buffer of guest's memory from the host side (need it to copy request's bytes there),
+- allocate a buffer of guest's memory on the host side (need it to copy request's bytes there),
-- allocate a buffer of guest's memory from the guest side (need it to copy response's bytes there),
+- allocate a buffer of guest's memory on the guest side (need it to copy response's bytes there),
-- deallocate (free) previously allocated memory buffer from the host side (both buffers will be deallocated from the host side).
+- deallocate (free) previously allocated memory buffer on the host side (both buffers will be deallocated on the host side).

 Thus all we need here is a pair of functions: `Malloc` and `Free` [^3] (which are very similar to those used in the C